Cello technique: Body position

 The cello is played while seated.
 Its weight is supported mainly by its endpin, or spike, which rests on the floor.
 The cello is steadied on the lower bout between the knees of the seated player, and on the upper bout against the upper chest.
 The neck of the cello is positioned above the player's left shoulder, while the C-String tuning peg is positioned just behind the left ear.
 The bow is drawn horizontally across the strings.
-In early times, female cellists sometimes played side-saddle, since it was considered improper for a lady to part her knees in public.
+In early times, female cellists sometimes played the instrument side-saddle, since it was considered improper for a lady to part her knees in public.
 A player's handedness does not alter the way the cello is held or used.
 In rare cases, a player has used a mirror-image posture—usually because of a physical disability of the arm or hand that makes the required technique impossible for that side of the body.
 In such a situation, the player must decide whether or not to reverse the set-up of the cello (the string positions, bass-bar, sound post, fingerboard shape, and bridge carving are all asymmetrical).